 So let’s think back to what a battlecard was intended to achieve.

-This is the question your salespeople are asked EVERY single day.
+It’s not an easy question to answer.
+And it’s the question your salespeople are asked EVERY single day.

 Two years ago at Klue, we wanted to get a sense of how our own team was answering this exact question.

 We actually had our sales team go through and answer the ‘how are we different’ question.